Newsletter Subscribe

 Sitchu Recommends: If you’re planning a trip to Mount Buller, be sure to dine at Enzian.
 Open for the winter ski season, you’ll find an Italian-inspired menu rich in flavour, spices and winter warmers.

-Provence has lavender fields, fine wines, and sun-washed stone villages.
-Just two hours from Melbourne, Daylesford delivers its own version of that pastoral dream.
-Here, rolling hills and vineyards create a countryside canvas laced with artisanal spirit and small-town warmth.
-At Lavandula Swiss Italian Farm, lavender stretches like a painter’s brushstroke, perfect for picnics or a slow afternoon date.
+Lavender fields, fine wines and sun-washed stone villages define Provence.
+Just two hours from Melbourne, Daylesford offers its own take on that pastoral dream.
+Rolling hills and vineyards shape the landscape, threaded with an artisanal spirit and small-town warmth.
+At Lavandula Swiss Italian Farm, lavender unfurls in soft rows, ideal for picnics or an unhurried afternoon wander.

-The town’s culinary scene hums with the same gourmand pleasures you’d find in Provence: boutique stores, farm-fresh markets, and elegant dining.
+The town’s culinary scene comes alive with the same gourmand pleasures you’d find in Provence: boutique stores, farm-fresh markets, and elegant dining.
 For lavender-hued romance, Sault Restaurant pairs seasonal menus with views that could rival Gordes itself — sandstone walls, sweeping fields, and the soft glow of country light.

 Sitchu Recommends: Bar Merenda, the ultimate Euro-style wine bar and bistro serving up refined, seasonal dishes that even a Frenchman would be hard-pressed to turn his nose up at.